This guidance contains information about using digital data in your registration application, including mapping, formats and labelling.

 Subsequent delivery date: date of delivery after revisions

-Reference number: the RoS reference number: cadastral number, application number or report number are all acceptable.
+Reference number: our reference number: cadastral number, application number or report number are all acceptable.

 Summary: a summary of the contents of the data

 Software version: the name and version of the software used to create the data